 Debuting at the 2018 True/False Film Fest, “Combat Obscura” turns Lagoze’s tour of duty into an unfiltered tour-de-force of witness to things that cannot remain unseen in an era of relentless imagery.
 His sense of dynamic montage is a fragmentation of consciousness unto itself: you cannot predict whether kindness will follow confusion or terror comes after raucous laughter.
 68m.
 (Ray Pride)

-“Combat Obscura” opens Friday, March 15 at Facets.
+“Combat Obscura” opens Friday, March 15 at Facets and is on demand.